-This spell allows the Cleric to permanently Bless a single weapon.
-The weapon must be made of silver or silverwood, but once the spell has been completed, that weapon will deliver 'Blessed' hits.
-The silver or silverwood weapon must be specially made and purchased with Darkon currency, see Chapter Seven: Special Items.
+This spell allows the Cleric to permanently bless a single weapon, doing double damage to any Undead it strikes (see Land Search Undead table).
+Players should now call "Holy" in addition to their color when doing damage.

 The weapon's striking surface must then be covered with blue cloth and the name of the Cleric's Deity must be written clearly on the weapon.
 Alternately, the weapon may be marked with a strip of blue tape (above the handle or on the shaft or on either end of the bow).
-A Cleric may only have one Holy Weapon spell in effect at any time; a Cleric may make a Holy weapon for another character, provided they are of the same alignment.

-The enchantment of Holy weapons is permanent, and carries between Darkon events.
-The enchantment may be broken by having the weapon declared destroyed by the casting Cleric or having the Destroy Holy Weapon spell cast upon it, rendering it a normal, silver or silverwood weapon.
+A Cleric may only have one Holy Weapon spell in effect at any time and may be loaned to another player if the caster wishes.
+The enchantment may be broken by having the weapon declared destroyed by the casting Cleric or having the Destroy Holy Weapon spell cast upon it, rendering it a normal weapon.

-Creating a Holy weapon does not increase the amount of damage done by the weapon; it only allows the weapon to strike creatures not affected by normal weapons.
-The Elders of the event will determine the exact effectiveness of the Blessed Hits done by a Holy weapon.
+Creating a Holy weapon does not increase the amount of damage done by the weapon to players; it only allows the weapon to strike creatures not affected by normal weapons.
+The Elders of the event will determine the exact effectiveness of the Blessed Hits done by a Holy weapon, which is typically double damage to Undead Creatures